 It’s time to give your team more context

 Though we’ve just reached dawn on what’s possible with webhooks, dawn is still the perfect time to start reeling additional information into where you wish.

 Finding other effective ways to use webhooks?
 Tweet us @OpenPhone.

-If you have any questions or feedback on how we can make the service, send our support team a note [email protected].
+If you have any questions or feedback on how we can make the service, send a note to our support team via this form.